Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Acquiring Spatial Correlation Knowledge

 \subsection{Spectral efficiency evaluation with imperfect statistical knowledge}

 To evaluate the impact that imperfect statistical knowledge has on the SE, we consider the network setup in Fig.~\ref{figure_network_layout} with $M = 100$ and $f = 1$.
-The ``R direct'' and ``Via Q'' methods are used for estimating the full or partial correlation matrices.
-Channel statistics are assumed to be fixed over the system bandwidth $B$\,Hz and a time interval $T_s$\,s.
+The ``R direct'' and ``Via Q'' methods are used for estimating the full or partial correlation matrices.{\footnote{A fair and comprehensive comparison of the different schemes discussed in Section VI.C requires extensive simulations, which are outside the scope this paper.
+Hence, we have only selected those schemes that fit well the simulated cases.
+We refer the interested reader to \cite{Vorobyov2018} and \cite{Neumann-2017-A} for a few comparisons.}} Channel statistics are assumed to be fixed over the system bandwidth $B$\,Hz and a time interval $T_s$\,s.
 The number of coherence blocks contained into such a time-frequency block is

 To quantify the value of $\tau_s$, we consider $B=20$ MHz and assume that $T_s= 0.5$ s, which corresponds to a medium/high mobility scenario in the sub-6\,GHz band.
 With $\tau_c = 200$, this means that the channel statistics are fixed for $\tau_s = 50000$ coherence blocks, thereby showing that one can easily put a few thousands of $N_R$ extra pilots for correlation matrix estimation and still keep the overhead low.